-- (c) Students enrolled in a charter school that has an articulation agreement with the enrolling charter school; provided, that the articulation agreement has been approved by the authorizer; - (d) Siblings of students already enrolled in the charter school; - (e) Students residing within the geographic boundaries of the LEA in which the charter school is located who were enrolled in another public school during the previous school year; and - (f) Students residing outside the geographic boundaries of the LEA in which the charter school is located; if permitted through the authorizer's out-of-district enrollment policy. - (10) If enrollment within a group of preferences set out in paragraph (9) exceeds the planned capacity of the school, enrollment within that group shall be determined on the basis of a lottery. - (11) A non-charter public school converting partially or entirely to a charter school under T.C.A. § 49-13-106 shall give enrollment preference to students who reside within the former school zone of the converted public school.
-Parents whose children are enrolled in the existing public school to be converted shall have the option to enroll their children in another public school operated by the LEA without penalty.
-The enrollment preference for students who reside within the former school zone of the converted public school excludes those students from entering into a lottery. - (12) Students living in other school zones may enroll in a conversion charter school after those living in the school zone have the opportunity to enroll, but only if there is program, class, grade level, and building capacity to serve the out-of-zone students.
+6. Students residing outside the geographic boundaries of the LEA in which the charter school is located, if permitted through the authorizer's out-of-district enrollment policy.

+- (11) If enrollment within a group of preferences set out in paragraph (10) exceeds the planned capacity of the school, enrollment within that group shall be determined on the basis of a lottery. - (12) A non-charter public school converting to a charter school under T.C.A. § 49-13-106 (conversion charter school) shall give enrollment preference to students who reside within the former school zone of the converted public school, subject to the exception at subparagraph (12)(a).
+Students enrolled in the existing non-charter public school to be converted shall have the option to enroll in another public school operated by the LEA without penalty.
+The enrollment preference for students who reside within the former school zone of the converted public school excludes those students from entering into a lottery. - (a) A non-charter public school converting to an OPCS shall not give an enrollment preference to students who reside within the former school zone of the converted public school unless the student is an at-risk student as defined in T.C.A. § 49-13-104(3). - (13) Students living in other school zones may enroll in a conversion charter school after those living in the school zone have the opportunity to enroll, but only if there is program, class, grade level, and building capacity to serve the out-of-zone students.
 If applications by out-of-zone students exceed the charter school's capacity, then enrollment of out-of-zone students shall be determined on the basis of a lottery.
-Out-of-zone students who attended the school the previous school year and such students' siblings may be given preference in enrollment. - (13) A charter school may refuse to admit any student who is expelled from another public school or district or who is in the process of being expelled from another public school or district.
+Out-of-zone students who attended the school the previous school year and such students' siblings may be given preference in enrollment. - (14) A charter school may refuse to admit any student who is expelled from another public school or district or who is in the process of being expelled from another public school or district. - (15) Additional verification requirements for enrollment in an OPCS: - (a) To qualify as at-risk, a student shall only be required to meet the income requirement and one (1) at-risk eligibility criteria listed in T.C.A. § 49-13-104(3)(a)-(h). - (b) As part of the enrollment process, the parent or guardian of an enrolling student or an enrolling student who has reached the age of eighteen (18), must provide verification of meeting the at-risk criteria, as defined in T.C.A. § 49-13-104(3). - (c) Verification for at-risk criteria shall be established through the completion of the appropriate documentation as required in State Board Opportunity Public Charter School Policy 6.114. - (d) Whether a student qualifies as at-risk shall be determined by the OPCS only at the time of enrollment.
+If a student has withdrawn from the OPCS and subsequently re-enrolls, the OPCS shall verify at-risk eligibility at the time of re-enrollment.